- Alien Gear Holsters

 YetiTac offers a variety of colors and camo finishes on these holsters.
 Additionally, most rigs offer a variety of other customization options.

+(Update: This company’s website is no longer up.
+I don’t know if they are out of business.
+If someone knows, please leave a comment, and I will happily update this listing.)
 This custom leather holster maker in Cleveland offers a number of carry rigs for the Shield.
 Zlogonje Gunleathers works with some exotic leathers in addition to cowhide.
 So, you can definitely get a great looking BBQ holster for your Shield in addition to a more pedestrian every day carry rig.
 (Thanks to Cam on Facebook for pointing them out to me!)